-In his fourth season with the club, Suárez owns the second best scoring mark in franchise history in goals with 27 goals scored.
-He is 5-5 is his career as a penalty kick taker, tied for the most in franchise history with Sammy Ochoa.
+In his fourth season with the club, Suárez owns the second best scoring mark in franchise history with his 28 goals scored.
+He is 7-7 is his career as a penalty kick taker, accounting for the most goals from the spot in franchise history.
 However, Suárez is the only player to convert five attempts at a 100% conversion pct.

 Suárez is the only player in Tulsa history with a goal scored in four consecutive matches.